Get Off My Lawn! The Case Of The Intrusive Neighbor

 The last cause of action for such an annoyingly intrusive neighbor is grounded in negligence.
 Negligence is the breach of a duty which causes damages.
 A landowner owes to their neighbor a duty of reasonable care in the use of their property.
 Thus, when the landowner acts carelessly, intentionally, or recklessly, he or she may be found liable for damage caused by the carelessness.
 For example, in Bunyak v.
 Clyde J. Yancey and Sons Dairy, Inc., the Second District Court of Appeal found that a dairy farmer may be liable in negligence for damages caused to a neighbor’s property when a lagoon filed with cow manure overflowed and ran downhill, coating the neighbor’s property in cattle excrement.
 Bunyak v.
 Clyde J. Yancey and Sons Dairy, Inc., 438 So.
 2d 891 (Fla.
 2d DCA 1983).

 In conclusion, whatever the use of one’s property, such a use should not cause unreasonable damage or harm to the property of another.
 Barry Miller Law is familiar with all aspects of real property law.
-If you, or someone you know, has legal questions concerning real estate, contact Barry Miller Law for assistance at 407-423-1700 or email us at [email protected] for a free consultation.
+If you, or someone you know, has legal questions concerning real estate, contact Barry Miller Law for assistance at 407-423-1700 or email us at info@BarryMillerLaw.com for a consultation.